Plum girls lacrosse in hunt for Section 2 championship | Trib HSSN

 The Plum girls lacrosse team reached the midpoint of its Section 1-2A slate in contention for the section title.

-The Mustangs, who are gearing up for their next game, a nonsection clash with Class 3A Penn-Trafford on Friday, improved to 4-1 in section play and 5-2 overall with an intense 11-8 victory over rival Franklin Regional on April 13.
+The Mustangs, who are gearing up a nonsection clash with Class 3A Penn-Trafford on Friday, improved to 4-1 in section play and 5-2 overall with an intense 11-8 victory over rival Franklin Regional on April 13.

 “It is our biggest rivalry game every year, and after winning by one goal last year on their senior night, we knew we had to come out strong,” sophomore midfielder Sophie Anderson said.